 i Transfer pricing generally

-Given the high corporate tax rate in the United States, transfer pricing is an area of particular concern to the Internal Revenue Service (IRS).2 Accordingly, the US has a comprehensive regulatory regime that seeks to ensure that related taxpayers engaging in cross-border transactions do so on terms and at prices that are arm’s length.
+Given the historically high corporate tax rate in the United States, transfer pricing has been an area of particular concern to the Internal Revenue Service (IRS).2 Accordingly, the US has developed a comprehensive regulatory regime to ensure that related taxpayers engaging in cross-border transactions do so at arm's length.

 The requirements for ownership or control are similarly broad.
 Ownership may be direct or indirect.
 Control may be any kind of control, whether direct or indirect, legally enforceable or not.
 Control for the purpose of Section 482 also exists where two or more taxpayers are acting in concert or with a common goal or purpose.13 The regulations make it clear that the reality of the control is what is 'decisive, not its form or the mode of its exercise'.14 An arbitrary shifting of income or deduction raises a presumption of control.
 This broad definition of control allows Section 482 to be applied to enterprises owned by different members of the same family or in different proportions by a group of persons.

-The final requirement that the IRS make a determination that the allocation is necessary to prevent tax evasion or to clearly reflect the income of any member of the controlled group is practically meaningless as a prerequisite.
-If the IRS determines the transfer price adopted by the group is erroneous then, by definition, the group’s income is not clearly reflected.
+The final requirement, namely that the IRS make a determination that the allocation is necessary to prevent tax evasion or to clearly reflect the income of any member of the controlled group, is practically meaningless as a prerequisite.
+If the IRS determines the transfer price adopted by the group is erroneous then, by definition, certain group members' income is not clearly reflected.
 Allocations affecting taxable income can be made to income, deductions, credits and allowances.
 The courts have generally upheld a reallocation by the IRS unless the taxpayer is able to prove that the IRS abused its discretion by engaging in conduct that was arbitrary, capricious or unreasonable.15

 Neither the Code nor the Treasury Regulations require a taxpayer to prepare documentation supporting its transfer price.
 Nevertheless, well-advised taxpayers will prepare a supporting analysis contemporaneously with the filing of the relevant income tax return.
 A complete set of transfer pricing documentation will typically insulate a taxpayer from the assertion of accuracy-related penalties by the IRS under Section 6662(e) of the Code.
 The Treasury Regulations provide specific descriptions for the principal documents that comprise adequate transfer pricing documentation:

-c any documents explicitly required by regulations under Section 482 (for example, Treas.
+- any documents explicitly required by regulations under Section 482 (for example, Treas.
 Reg.
-Section 1.482-7(k) requires that cost-sharing agreements (CSAs) between controlled parties be recorded in writing in a contemporaneous contract);
+Section 1.482-7(k) requires that cost-sharing agreements between controlled parties be recorded in writing in a contemporaneous contract);

-d a description of the pricing method selected and reasons why the method was selected (i.e., a best-method analysis16);
+- a description of the pricing method selected and reasons why the method was selected (i.e., a best-method analysis);16

-Controlled parties who enter into a CSA are obligated to update and maintain the CSA documentation.17
+Controlled parties who enter into a CSA are obliged to update and maintain the CSA documentation.17

 Where controlled parties enter into a CSA to determine their transfer pricing, each controlled participant in the agreement must file a statement with the IRS under Treas.
 Reg.
 Section 1.482-7(k)(4) (describing contents and time and manner of filing of the CSA statement).
 There is an annual requirement for each taxable year in which the CSA is effective for each controlled participant to file the original CSA statement with its US tax return and to provide updated information if any.18